jupyterhub/repo2docker/docs/source/faq.rst

 Julia
 ~~~~~

-All Julia versions since Julia 0.7.0 are supported via a :ref:`Project.toml <Project.toml>`
+All Julia versions since Julia 1.3 are supported via a :ref:`Project.toml <Project.toml>`
 file, and this is the recommended way to install Julia environments.

-The older Julia REQUIRE file is no longer supported because required infrastructure has been removed.
+Julia < 1.3 and the older Julia REQUIRE file is no longer supported because required infrastructure has been removed.

 R
 ~